 1. Queen of This List: Kleopatra Beach

-There are a few beaches called after Queen Cleopatra of Egypt in Turkey.
-All of those beaches have a similar story: Roman politician and general Marcus Anthonius loves Queen Cleopatra and gifts her with a beach that would be named after her.
+There are a few beaches called after Queen Cleopatra of Egypt in Türkiye.
+All of those beaches have a similar story: Roman politician and general Marcus Anthonius loved Queen Cleopatra and gifted her with a beach that would be named after her.
 So, the story is the same for Alanya Kleopatra Beach, yet the perfection of Kleopatra Beach is not a story.
 This long beach attracts tourists and beach-goers with its gold-coloured sand and azure coloured sea.
 Kleopatra Beach is a blue flag beach, which means that it meets the standards of the Foundation for Environmental Education.
 However, the only con of the beach is it is almost always crowded, even in winter.
 So, if you are looking for somewhere you can have a peaceful holiday without so many noises and people around, you might want to look for another beach.
 If you ignore the fact it is overcrowded, I believe you’ll see that watching the sunset in Kleopatra Beach is the definition of perfect activity.
 Also, there are many buffets and cafés around, so you can drink or eat something while having quality time.
 There isn’t an entrance fee, but you may need to pay for lounge chairs and parasols.

 2. You Can Do More Than Swimming: Damlatas Beach